THATSMEPS/Water_Quality_Monitoring/backend/README.md

 ### 👨‍💻 Contributing
 Pull requests are welcome!
 For major changes, open an issue first to discuss what you’d like to change.

-### 📄 License
-MIT License.
-Feel free to use and modify.
-Just give credit where due 🙂

 ### 📬 Contact
 If you have any questions or suggestions:
 - **Team Lead: Pratham Shah**